SofianeTanji/Dyle.jl/src/properties/README.md

 # Properties Module

-This directory implements a mathematical property algebra system for Dyle.jl.
+This directory implements a mathematical property algebra system for Argo.jl.
 It provides mechanisms to associate properties with functions and infer properties of composite expressions.

 ## Components